C5T/Current/TypeSystem/README.md

-# Current Framework Type System
+# Current Type System

-**Current** framework uses its own type system to define data structures and schemas.
-The main building block is the structure, which natively supports reflection with strong type identification.
-[All the philosophy goes here.]
+In Current, we extended the C++ type system to suit our needs.

 ## Structures

+The main building block is the `struct` that natively supports reflection with strong type identification.

 Current structures can be declared using a special set of macros.

 ```cpp